brunoccy/TDD-advanced/README.md

 # TDD-advanced
 This is the study and practice of TDD.
-In my view the tdd technique is fundamental in both human and AI learning.
-TDD is a timeless ideology that undergoes change in techniques
+In my view the TDD technique is fundamental in both human and AI learning, and this is a timeless ideology that undergoes change in techniques.